acolono/ACONA-data-warehouse/Readme.md

 process and token generation.

 Then run
-$ docker-compose up -d
+`docker-compose up -d`.

 Delete the pgdata folder and run
-$ docker-compose up --build --force-recreate when you want to start from scratch again.
+`docker-compose up --build --force-recreate` when you want to start from scratch again.

 ## CONFIGURATION